Outgoing Student Mobility for Studies

 Passport and Visa

-Process After Visa
+Process Following Visa

 GRANT PAYMENT (80%)

-In the week before the student goes abroad, 80% of the total grant amount to be received during the exchange period is deposited into the account number in the contract.
+In the week before the student goes abroad, 80% of the total grant amount to be received during the exchange period is deposited into the account number in the agreement.
 The remaining amount will be paid after the student returns to the country.

 STUDY PROCESS